MySQL Enterprise Monitor is available as part of the MySQL Enterprise subscription, learn more at http://www.mysql.com/products/.

 discovered automatically from monitoring replication topologies.

-Use the Magnifying glass icon at the top of the
+Use the filter icon at the top of the

 The Show All Assets checkbox.
 Toggle showing only Groups and MySQL Instances ("streamlined" mode) or showing all known Assets.
 These include: